 For servers joined to customer Active Directory, any group policy settings active for the servers being enrolled in Guest OS Services must not conflict with or revert any of the changes being made during or after enrollment.

-- SSH logins must be allowed.
+- Remote SSH logins for the user credential provided must be allowed.

 - A root privileged login must be provided for enrollment.